Greybillions/knowledge-timeline/README.md

 # knowledge-Resume
-##list of my experiences in tech and life.
+## List of my experiences in tech and life
-##To view the webpage, go to https://knowledge-resume.vercel.app/
+## To view the webpage, go to https://knowledge-resume.vercel.app/